 Is it a Must to Have a Refrain in a Ballad?

 No. While having a refrain may make a ballad sound more poetic, and thus, more alluring, a ballad does not demand the use of refrain.
 Be that as it may, composing ballads without a refrain is uncommon.

 GRASPING THE TERM ‘BALLADE’

 A ballade, which is a fixed verse form of poetry, usually consists of three stanzas of eight or ten lines each along with a brief envoy.
 The stanzas and the envoy have to end in the same one-line refrain in order for the poem to qualify as a ballade.

 How Long Is a Ballade?

 Unlike ballads, ballades have a fixed length.
 It’s altogether up to the writer to decide whether to incorporate eight lines in each verse or ten.
 Moreover, the envoy in a ballade is always a quatrain.
 We suggest you read the Ballade of Modest Confession by Hillaire Belloc to understand the structure of a ballade better.
-You can also read Remember Thy Guru that is featured on this ejournal.
+You can also read Remember Thy Guru that is featured in this e-zine.